Ajver/CodeMonkeyTurner/Assets/ideas.md

 - Things dropping out of Crates
 - Ammo packs (with grenades) to collect
 - Mission to free the hostage from prison (?)
+- POV mode to see the world from selected unit